 Building Structures (E06, E21, E31)

 Applicants lacking the appropriate engineering background will be required to enrol in an extended program of specified courses.
 These courses are in addition to the regular 45-credit program.

 Students must complete 45 credits of 6000 or 7000 level courses.
 The courses must be selected as follows:

-A minimum of 12 credits chosen from the Topic Area E35 and those Course Groups of List A other than the group chosen in (1) above.
-These groups of courses could include special program courses put on for or by a given industry in conjunction with the Faculty.
+Chosen from the Topic Area E35 and those Course Groups of List A other than the group chosen in (1) above.
+These groups of courses could include special program courses put on for or by a given industry in conjunction with the Gina Cody School.

 Group 2 - Building Science: BLDG 6611** plus courses in the Topic Areas: E21, E22.